Field Mag may receive a minor commission from purchases made via affiliate links.

 - Best Leather Croc Alternative: Bedrock Mountain Clog

-As we reach peak Crocs, we're here to help you get in on the action without feeling like you're just now jumping on an ever-expanding bandwagon.
+As we approach peak Crocs, we're here to help you get in on the action without feeling like you're just now jumping on an ever-expanding bandwagon.
 Since the Crocs craze kicked off, many other brands have put their spin on the slip-on adventure clog, creating an entire category of Croc alternatives.

 The 12 Best Shoes Like Crocs for Adventure and Everyday Wear